tito-arch/BABC-2/content/posts/chatgpt-4-vs-chatgpt-3-when-is-chatgpt-4-coming-out.md

 # When Is ChatGPT 4 Coming Out?

-ChatGPT 4 was rolled out to the public on March 14-2023 and is limited to plus members and access is being given to API for developers to explore through the [OpenAI API waiting list](https://openai.com/waitlist/gpt-4-api).
+ChatGPT 4 was rolled out to the public on March 14-2023 and is limited to plus members and early access is being given to API.
+GPT-4 is available as an API for developers to build applications and services through the [OpenAI API waiting list](https://openai.com/waitlist/gpt-4-api).